bkader/Skada-WoTLK/README.md

 It records mana, range, energy and runic power gained by players (_happiness of hunter's pet is treated as energy_).
 Clicking a bar shows you the spells responsible for the gain.

+### Threat

+I think you already know what this module is used for, so no need to talk more about it.
+Oh and yes!
+You can use it instead of Omen or use both, it's up to you and it's a matter of personal preferences.

+### My Spells

+This mode shows the list of your damage spells, healing spells and absorbs spells, all in a single window with their amounts.
+The tooltip shows some info if available: hits, normal and critical hits, average, mininum hit, maximum hit and average hit

 ### Scroll
 It provides additional options for scrolling the bar displays. its main features are:

 * Allows the middle-button to act as a scroll wheel for people missing wheel hardware (many laptops).
 * Provides keybinds for scrolling the bar displays.

 ### Sunder Counter
 Counts and shows the _Sunder Armor_ usage by warriors.

 ### Themes
 It allows you to create themes that you can use if you want to change windows look.
 Themes can be created, applied and deleted (_probably Shared as well in the future if I don't forget to add it_).

-### Threat

-I think you already know what this module is used for, so no need to talk more about it.
-Oh and yes!
-You can use it instead of Omen or use both, it's up to you and it's a matter of personal preferences.

 ### Tweaks
 This module was created in order to add some tweaks to Skada, hence its name.
 It comes with few options that you may or may not find handy.

+***General*** > **First Hit**
-- **First Hit**: this is not a **WHO PULLED** feature, it simply prints out what was the first hit and who was the first boss' target.
+This is not a **who pulled** feature, it simply prints out what was the first hit and who was the first boss' target.
 When it comes to determining who pulled, this is only reliable in certain situations and requires a bit of understanding.
 The first hit can be from player to boss or boss to player. _Only works on boss fights_.

+***General*** > **Module Icons**
-- **Module Icons**: simply shows module icons when you are on the modes list.
+Simply shows module icons when you are on the modes list.

+***General*** > **Filter DPS messages**
-- **Filter DPS messages**: previously known as _Spaamage_, catches DPS meters report and shows the in a single line link with tooltip of details.
+Previously known as _Spamage_, catches damage meters report and shows them in a single line link with tooltip of details.

+***General*** > **Ignore Fury of Frostmourne**
+If you don't want this spell to be included in anything, enable this option.

+***General*** > **Absorbed Damage**
+Some people (_Details! users >cough<_) consider that absorbed damage should be included in the overall damage, and because Skada doesn't include it but rather shows it as an extra info, this option was added to satisfy them and so we won't hear/read `Oh!
+They are not showing the same numbers...`.

+***Advanced*** > **Smart Stop**
+This feature relies on DBM/BigWigs to stop collecting data after the amount of seconds you choose.
+It is useful in case of being in combat bug (_not combatlog bug, but stuck in combat_) or if you want to stop collecting data right after the boss has died.

+***Advanced*** > **Combat Log**
-- **Fix Combat Log**: unlike the macro people use, this feature ONLY fixes the combat log is detected broken.
+Unlike the macro people use, this feature ONLY fixes the combat log is detected broken.
 If it still doesn't fix your combatlog, you can always use `/skada clear`.
-- **Ignore Fury of Frostmourne**: if you don't want this spell to be included in anything, enable this option.
-- **Include absorbed damage**: some people (_Details! users >cough<_) consider that absorbed damage should be included in the overall damage, and because Skada doesn't include it but rather shows it as an extra info, this option was added to satisfy them and so we won't hear/read `Oh!
-They are not showing the same numbers...`.
-- **Smart Stop**: this feature relies on DBM/BigWigs to stop collecting data after the amount of seconds you choose.
-It is useful in case of being in combat bug (_not combatlog bug, but stuck in combat_).
+If you want to mimic **CL_Fix**, enabled aggressive mode and your combatlog will be cleared every **2 seconds**.

+***Advanced*** > **Notifications**
+Skada provides visual/toaster notifications for few actions only.
+These settings allow you to disable this behavior so only use printed messages to the chat window; change the location of notifications as well as changing their on-screen duration and opacity.

 ### PvP